davidonete/tiled_integration_plugin/index.md

 If you want to use a custom class for Tile Maps you can inherit from our ``UTiledIntegrationTileMap`` class and remember to change the default class type in the Plugin Configuration (explained in a section below).

 ### Tile Layer Custom Properties
+#### Unreal Engine Variables
+You can define the following Custom Properties in the Tiled Tile within the Tile Layer which will be used in Unreal Engine when imported:
+* **Elevation:** This will determine how high (closer to the camera) the layer is and will be used by the system to sort it accordingly.
+If nothing is specified the layer order will be used to sorting.

 #### Blueprint
 There are multiple options available for accessing a Tile Layer Custom Properties:
 * Use the ``Get Tile Layer From Actor`` method which requires a reference to the Paper Tile Map Actor placed in your level, and use ``Get Custom Properties`` method and get the property you want by name and type.